Free CI/CD platforms in 2026

 | TeamCity Professional | Free for 3 agents / 100 configs | $30-80 / mo | 2-6 hrs / mo |

 # TeamCity Professional has hard caps on agents (3) and build configs (100).
-Beyond those, you upgrade to Server which costs $1,999 per year.
+Beyond those, you upgrade to Server which costs $2,399 per year (base, with three agents).

 Choosing a free tier by use case

 For a solo developer or 2-3 person early-stage team on private repos: GitHub Actions Free is the right answer almost always.
 Two thousand monthly Linux minutes covers typical small-team usage.
-The platform-fee-included rate of $0.010 per minute beyond the allowance is reasonable.
+The all-in rate of $0.006 per minute beyond the allowance (cut from $0.008 in January 2026) is reasonable.
 Stay on Free, monitor monthly usage, upgrade to Team when consistent overage starts.

 For an open-source project on GitHub: GitHub Actions Free with public repos is unmatched.
 Unlimited Linux, Windows and macOS minutes for OSS workflows.
 Most successful OSS projects run their entire CI on this allocation without any vendor cost.